 process.env.Xthroughout your codebase, parse variables into a typed config object at the entry point. - Separate secrets from config.
 Non-sensitive values like

-PORTorLOG_LEVELcan live in.env, but production secrets belong in a secrets manager (Vault, AWS SSM, etc.). - Use per-environment files.
+PORTorLOG_LEVELcan live in.env, but production secrets belong in a secrets manager (Vault, AWS SSM, etc.).
+For local team workflows, a dev container can mount secrets from the host instead of committing a checked-in.env. - Use per-environment files.
 Many frameworks support

 .env.development,.env.production, and.env.testto keep environments cleanly separated.